 The IT language had arithmetic expressions, of a sort -- parentheses are honored, but otherwise evaluation is always right-to-left -- and there is no operator precedence.
 The IT compiler's way of doing arithmetic expressions proves very unpopular: Donald Knuth reports that

-The lack of operator priority (often called precedence or hierarchy) in the IT language was the most frequent single cause of errors by the users of that compiler.[26]
+[t]he lack of operator priority (often called precedence or hierarchy) will be the most frequent single cause of errors by the users of the IT compiler.[35]

-Chomsky publishes the paper which is usually considered the foundation of Western formal language theory[28].
+Chomsky publishes his "Three models" paper, which is usually considered the foundation of Western formal language theory[37].
 Chomsky demolishes the idea that natural language grammar can be modeled using only Markov chains.
 Instead, the paper advocates a natural language approach that uses three layers:

 Chomsky is a turning point, so much so that he establishes or settles the